Specialists in Delphi studies and sensitive data collection

 We use several methods to keep your data safe.
 These methods comprise both physical and cryptographic approaches.
 While the physical methods are sophisticated and robust, it is the cryptographic approaches that provide the main security and protection.

-The servers we use are provided by 1&1 Internet Limited located in a secure data centre in Germany that is that is ISO 27001:2013 certified.
+The servers we use are provided by 1&1 IONOS Limited located in a secure data centre in the UK that is ISO 27001:2013 certified.
 We use different types of encryption to keep your data safe.
 When you submit your responses to a questionnaire, your responses are first encrypted using SSL.
 Data stored on the server are then encrypted using public key cryptography in combination with an AES-256 algorithm.
 This means that even if someone were able to gain unauthorised access to our server they would still not be able to read your data without the corresponding private key.
 Private keys are only stored on authorised encrypted Clinvivo computers that are strictly controlled by Clinvivo employees.
 When your data is transferred to our client who is conducting the research or project you are involved in, we then use a different type of encryption called PGP, which permits encryption such that only we and the client conducting the research can decrypt the data.

 We will only store a ‘hash’ of your password on our system.
 This is a one-way transformation of your password such that cannot be backward engineered.
 This means that even if someone gains unauthorised access to our system it would be extremely difficult for them to deduce your actual password.
 Even if someone could do this, they would still be unable to read your personal data.